BettercareHealth/bettercare/maternal-mental-health/test-5.md

 	-	She is a person who enjoys others' company but now says they are boring to her
 	-	She has done lots of shopping for the baby, planning for the birth
 	-	She has complained of putting on too much weight and is feeling uncomfortable with the pregnancy
-11. What can a health worker say to help a suicidal pregnant woman?
+11. What can a health or social worker say to help a suicidal pregnant woman?
 	-	Think about your baby!
 	-	This is just your hormones, you will feel better soon
 	-	Do you really think that this is going to solve all the problems?
 	+	It sounds like you have more emotional pain than you can cope with and need help in deciding how to cope
-12. What help may a health worker need when she has dealt with a suicidal mother?
+12. What help may a health or social worker need when she has dealt with a suicidal mother?
 	-	A stiff drink
 	+	Debriefing and support
 	-	Nothing special, this is what you are trained to do